Reports, Plans, & Studies

 The Intermunicipal Development Plan provides a cooperative planning framework between the Town of Peace River and its rural neighbours.

 An offsite levy is charged on newly developing lands within the Town of Peace River, to ensure that the offsite impacts of these new developments are borne by the development.
 The rates are intended to be recalculated on a regular basis, based on the best information available to the Town, The rates are set via bylaw and administered by our Offsite Levy Policy.
 Please refer to both the bylaw and policies, if you have any questions please contact our Development Officer.

 Area Structure Plans

-The Town of Peace River requires that an ASP be prepared in advance of the subdivision and development of new neighborhoods and commercial areas.
+The Town of Peace River requires that an ASP is prepared in advance of the subdivision and development of new neighbourhoods and commercial areas.
 The Town currently has 11 Areas Structure Plans that guide development.